 Federal funding is uncertain.
 One of the federal COVID-19 spending bills gives the state $280 million to distribute to local bus services but nothing for road maintenance.
 There are some relief funds available, but Congress would need to loosen restrictions on their use before the state can spend them on roads.

 As to road conditions, the Michigan Transportation Asset Management Council projected that road quality before the pandemic was going to stay around 60% of monitored roads being in good and fair condition.
 That percentage may decline as a result of less revenue.

-The state’s transportation taxes will return to normal levels sometime after the pandemic is over, and the effects will be smaller if it is shorter.
+The state’s transportation taxes will return to normal levels sometime after the pandemic is over, and the effects will be smaller if the pandemic is shorter.
 The same could be said of income taxes, school revenue, pension funding, and the rest of the state budget.
 Road funding losses may also be mitigated by loosening the restrictions put in place by the executive orders of dubious constitutionality.
 They hinder our ability to interact with each other, and this affects the revenue of the state government as well as the lives of state residents.